7 Kubota L3560 Problems and Quick Solutions

 Solution

 To solve this problem, identify the fuel you are using.
-Since they work differently, with diesel, you need to be careful about the diesel and air ratio.
+Since they work differently with diesel, you need to be careful about the diesel and air ratio.

 5. Lack of Friction in Steering Wheels